 The town gives its name to the whole coast and is a picturesque little town with a lively harbour.
 The city dates back to Roman times.

 There’s a legend that Hercules loved a nymph called Amalfi, who died.
 To immortalize her, Hercules gave the place her name.

 There are some excellent seafood restaurants directly overlooking the sea.
 Monastero Santa Rosa is one of the best hotels on the Amalfi Coast.

 This is the perfect base from which to explore the area.
 It’s a former convent that has retained all its charm yet incorporated modern touches like an infinity pool overlooking the sea.

 NH Collection Grand Hotel Convento di Amalfi is another historic hotel that was previously a monastery.
 It has 13th century cloisters and a stunning infinity pool.

-Make time to visit the imposing cathedral, the Duomo di Sant’Andrea Apostolo.
+In Amalfi town centre, make time to visit the imposing cathedral, the Duomo di Sant’Andrea Apostolo.
 It dates from the 9th century and has an unusual Arab-Norman Romanesque style, with striped marble, stone and open arches with a lace-like detailing.

 He said “It is a dream place that isn’t quite real when you are there and becomes beckoningly real after you have gone.”
-Today, it’s a thriving place with many boutique shops and art galleries.
+Today, Positano is a thriving town with many boutique shops and art galleries.

 There are wonderful views over the bay from Via Cristoforo Colombo, close to renowned Le Sirenuse hotel.